DuanHuiyu/ARSaliency/README.md

 }
 ```

-* The constructed dataset, as well as the proposed VQSal and VQSal-AR model will be available soon.
+* The constructed dataset SARD, as well as the proposed VQSal and VQSal-AR models will be available soon.